-The Group has completed a significant cost-cutting exercise in recent months, whilst streamlining operations to focus on recycling, which has enabled a 35% reduction in the operating cost requirements for the business.
+The Company has completed a significant cost-cutting exercise in recent months, whilst streamlining operations to focus on recycling, which has enabled a 35% reduction in operating cost requirements for the business.

-Post year end, Mkango has launched a review of strategic options for its advanced stage Songwe Hill Rare Earth Project in Malawi and Pulawy Rare Earth Separation Project in Poland.
+Mkango has launched a review of strategic options for its advanced stage Songwe Hill Rare Earth Project in Malawi and Pulawy Rare Earth Separation Project in Poland.

-Management has prepared a detailed cash flow forecast for the period to 30 April 2025.
-The base case forecast demonstrates that the Group will require additional funding in Q4 of 2024 in order to have sufficient funds to meet its liabilities as they fall due.
+Management has prepared a detailed cash flow forecast for the period to 31 May 2025.
+The base case forecast demonstrates that the Company will require additional funding in Q4 of 2024 in order to have sufficient funds to meet its liabilities as they fall due.
 The base case forecast includes the following key assumptions: